 Yes.
 An individual may make an anonymous report concerning a Title IX violation without disclosing their name, identifying the responding party or requesting any action.
 The level of information shared and made available about the incident or the individuals involved will affect the University’s ability to respond.

 The Anonymous Tips Form allows anyone to report suspected misconduct, including the suspected Title IX violations or other issues, anonymously.
 This service allows the person making the report and university administrators to confer about additional details, while maintaining the reporting party’s anonymity.
-All reports with a Title IX concern go to the Title IX Coordinator, Stephanie A. Jackson, JD.
+All reports with a Title IX concern go to the Title IX Director.